 The Biden Administration Is Fighting In Court To Keep A Trump-Era Immigration Policy

-As the Biden administration moves to quickly expel migrants camped under a bridge in Del Rio, Texas, its plan depends on a controversial Trump-era policy put in place in the early days of the COVID-19 pandemic in an effort to speed up removals.
+As the Biden administration moves quickly to expel migrants camped under a bridge in Del Rio, Texas, its plan depends on a controversial Trump-era policy put in place in the early days of the COVID-19 pandemic to speed up removals.

 President Biden came into office promising a more humane immigration system.
 Yet his administration has continued to use the Title 42 policy — and defend it in court — despite mounting pressure from immigrant advocates.

 The Trump administration had long argued that migrants coming across the southern border did not qualify as refugees fleeing persecution and therefore were not protected by U.S. asylum law.
-As early as 2019, during an outbreak of mumps well before the coronavirus pandemic, White House advisor Stephen Miller reportedly pushed for using Title 42 to turn back would-be migrants, according to The New York Times.
+As early as 2019, during an outbreak of mumps, well before the coronavirus pandemic, White House adviser Stephen Miller reportedly pushed for using Title 42 to turn back would-be migrants, according to The New York Times.

 By March 2020, with coronavirus spreading rapidly in the U.S., the administration decided to invoke Title 42 to clamp down on the border.

-The government expelled some 9,000 unaccompanied children who crossed the border before a federal judge in November ordered a preliminary injunction aimed at halting to the practice.
-Judge Emmet Sullivan said Title 42 allows officials to block the entry of non-citizens who carry diseases, but does not allow expulsions.
-He ordered an injunction to stop the rapid expulsions, though his order was later stayed by the D.C.
-Circuit Court of Appeals.
+The government expelled some 9,000 unaccompanied children who crossed the border before a federal judge in November ordered a preliminary injunction aimed at halting the practice.
+Judge Emmet Sullivan said Title 42 allows officials to block the entry of noncitizens who carry diseases but does not allow expulsions.
+He ordered an injunction to stop the rapid expulsions, though the U.S. Court of Appeals for the District of Columbia Circuit later stayed his order.

 The Biden administration did carve out exceptions for unaccompanied migrant children.
 It has allowed the majority of parents and children arriving together to ask for asylum.
 But it has continued to expel many others, including some families and tens of thousands of single adults crossing the border.

-On Friday, however, Judge Sullivan ordered a similar halt in the use of Title 42 to turn away families with children, setting a two-week deadline for the administration to comply.
+Last week, however, Sullivan ordered a similar halt in the use of Title 42 to turn away families with children, setting a two-week deadline for the administration to comply.

 The administration is appealing that decision as well.